mbocquet/keepasshttp/README.md

 # keepasshttp

-Install dependencies and libs to run KeepassHttp.
+Install dependencies and libs to run KeepassHttp plugin into Keepass2 (see http://keepass.info/).

 ## Requirements